microsoft/pai/docs/user/build_docker_with_ssh.md

 # Build Docker Images with SSH

 In OpenPAI, if a Docker image doesn't have openssh-server and curl packages, the SSH feature will not work for it.
-To build a new image with SSH, please follow the following steps:
+To build a new image with SSH, please follow the steps below:

 1. [Install Docker](https://docs.docker.com/install/)